History of Swansea: Medieval Swansea

 In the wake of the Norman Conquest and Norman invasion of Wales, Gower became a marcher lordship which included not only the peninsula itself but also the land to the east as far north as the River Amman and east to the River Tawe.
 This included the site of Swansea town, which was designated the capital of the area.
 Although Kilvey Hill is to the east of the Tawe, the manor of Kilvey was also associated with Gower.
 The new Norman lords encouraged English immigration into the area.
 This immigration was largely from the West Country.

 A turf and timber motte and bailey castle was erected in Swansea in 1106 and was assailed by the local Welsh ten years later (and several more times in the following century).
 The original castle was subsequently rebuilt in stone.
-The Braose family—memorialised in local placenames and road names today as de Breos—possessed Gower in the 13th century but preferred to live at Oystermouth Castle.
-The Gower lordship seems not to have been the main priority of most of the family, who took a full share in the robust politics of the day: see Reginald de Braose, John de Braose, and William de Braose for further details.
+The Braose family—memorialised in local placenames and road names today as de Breos—possessed Gower in the 13th century and lived at Oystermouth Castle.

+Religion

+The medieval St. Mary's Church, founded in the 14th century, was the centre of religious life in Swansea until the reformation and the subsequent proliferation of protestant denominations.
+By the mid-19th century nonconformist religious practice became the predominant form of worship, consolidated by an intensive period of chapel building and renovation.
+A religious census of 1851 recorded 44 places of Nonconformist worship compared to 8 Anglican in the Swansea locality.

+The small Roman Catholic population in Swansea expanded rapidly in the 19th century with the influx of Irish immigrant workers.
+In 1888 what is now St Joseph’s Cathedral was constructed in the Greenhill district of Swansea.

+Swansea had one of the oldest organised Jewish congregations in the UK and the first in Wales.
+A Jewish burial ground was established in the Mayhill district in 1768.
+As the Jewish population grew and prospered funds were raised for the construction of a synagogue on the historic Goat Street (on a site now part of Princess Way in the city centre).
+Opened in 1859, it was destroyed during the Swansea Blitz in the Second World War.
+A new synagogue in the Uplands district was established in 1955.